Starcounter/Starcounter.Startup/README.md

 * has the first parameter of type `string[]`

 This method will be invoked before the view-model is created.
 It will be passed URI parameters as its sole argument.
 If it returns null, the `Router` will respond with `404`.
 Otherwise, the return value will be used as the `Context`.
-This method can accept more than one parameters.
+This method can accept more than one parameter.
 Any additional parameters will be treated as a dependency and resolved using Dependency Injection container.

 `[UriToContext]` and `IPageMiddleware<T>` features are connected, but independent.
 You can use them both or just one them.